Where to catch those rays? Check our top five places for winter sun!

 If you have the bad luck of catching the occasional cloudy or cool day, don't worry.
 Malaga has good shopping, several museums to visit and a plethora of fantastic restaurants.
 Check out some fresh ideas on how to spend your days here.

 Portugal is not one of the warmest places to catch your winter sun, but the climate is pleasantly mild and cloudy days are few.
-You could opt for a classic city break in Lisbon and Porto and enjoy the quieter period and lower prices.
-If you want something a bit different however, head outside of the bigger cities.
+You could opt for a classic city break in Lisbon and enjoy the quieter period and lower prices.
+If you want something a bit different, however, head outside of the bigger city.

-Around mid-February the rainy season is fizzling out and the best time to travel to Phuket starts.
-The following months tend to be lovely and dry, with low humidity and about ten hours of sunshine every day.
+Around mid-February, the rainy season is fizzling out and the best time to travel to Phuket starts.
+The best time to travel to Phuket is during the winter months, from November to February, when the weather tends to be lovely and dry, with low humidity and about ten hours of sunshine every day.
 You can't escape beach life in these conditions!

 After the sun has set you should try out the fantastic night markets dotted across the city.
 They offer anything and everything from street food treats to clothes.
 If this feels a bit too hectic, take your pick of one of the rooftop bars in Phuket and enjoy the sunset in style.